After reviewing our guidelines below, please email submissions to firstname.lastname@example.org.

 An editor will review all submissions and contact authors directly if interested in working with you.
 We no longer accept mailed submissions.

-We’re looking for reporting on and analysis of under-reported workplace struggles, whether workers are unionized, unionizing, or fighting wage theft, occupational hazards and other exploitative treatment.
-Potential pieces for Working In These Times should be between 500 and 1,000 words (longer pieces are occasionally published), and emailed directly to our Web Editor Jessica Stites at jessica at inthesetimes dot com, with a subject line beginning “Working ITT."
+We’re looking for reporting on and analysis of underreported workplace struggles, whether workers are unionized, unionizing, or fighting wage theft, occupational hazards and other exploitative treatment.
+Labor pieces are between 700 and 1,200 words (longer pieces are occasionally published), and pitches should be emailed with a subject line beginning “Working ITT pitch.”